 Socially isolated, Brooke’s only source of happiness was spending time with her dogs.
 When Jeff began to abuse them, she took a coworker’s advice and came to The Shelter because it had a kennel.
 She arrived bruised, broken and ashamed.

-Brooke’s story is not unique.
-Last year in Collier County, there were over 1,500 9-1-1 calls regarding domestic violence.
+Last year in Collier County, there were over 1,600 9-1-1 calls regarding domestic violence.
 Chances are very likely you know at least one of these victims because domestic violence crosses all ethnic, economic, and geographic boundaries from Port Royal to Immokalee.

 At The Shelter, Brooke had time to focus on herself and heal.
 She received counseling and came to understand the abuse she suffered was not her fault.
 She also took part in The Shelter’s economic empowerment classes, applied for a credit card and opened a savings account.
 She found the self-confidence to eventually enroll in technical college and move into her own apartment.